 Lees meer »

-The Erasmus MC Hematology Department is excited to announce our new spring lecture series!Starting on January 27th, there will be webinars from excellent researchers covering a wide range of hematological (and related) topics.
+The Erasmus MC Hematology Department is excited to announce our new fall lecture series!Starting on September 1st, there will be webinars from excellent researchers covering a wide range of hematological (and related) topics.
+The series will start with Mark Dawson.

 Lees meer »